microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/core-concepts/topic-and-subscription.md

 # Topic and Subscription in Broadcast

-In AGNext, there are two ways for runtime to deliver messages, direct messaging or broadcast.
+There are two ways for runtime to deliver messages, direct messaging or broadcast.
 Direct messaging is one to one: the sender must provide the recipient's agent ID.
 On the other hand, broadcast is one to many and the sender does not provide recpients'